tylerharter/cs320/s20/p1/README.md

 ---

 Congrats!
 You've just implemented your first class.
-Can you se why having this class might be helpful for the development of the WC project?
+Can you see why having this class might be helpful for the development of the WC project?